alws34/Telebot/README.md

 # Application architecture

 #### Telebot module (GUI):
-The application is a single-view WinForms application based on [MVP architecture pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (**Passive-View**).
+The application is a single-view WinForms application based on [Model–view–presenter (MVP) architectural pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (**Passive-view**).
 Each command is encapsulated by the [Command design pattern](https://en.wikipedia.org/wiki/Command_pattern).

 #### SpecInfo module:
 The application that fetches full computer hardware information and saves it within same directory to file *spec.txt*.
 This program is used with the **/spec** command.